Washington, D.C.› Attraction

-The Sackler is one-half of what is formally known as the National Museum of Asian Art in the United States.
-And though the two museums are connected by purpose, research, staff—and subterranean passageway, they occupy separate buildings.
+The Sackler is one-half of what is formally known as the National Museum of Asian Art in the United States (the Freer Gallery is the other half).
+Though the two museums are connected by purpose, research, staff—and subterranean passageway—they occupy separate buildings.

-Once you’ve viewed Perspectives, descend the stairs to tour exhibits on sublevels 1, 2, and 3 that include the arts of China and sculptures of South Asia and the Himalayas.
-Notice as you go the monumental sculpture suspended from the skylit atrium, through the stairwell, and down to the reflecting pool at bottom.
-Entitled Monkeys Grasping for the Moon, the sculpture was designed specifically for the gallery by Chinese artist Xu Bing.
+You’ll encounter another work of contemporary art as you descend the stairs to tour the main galleries.
+The sculpture suspended from the skylit atrium and into the stairwell is called Monkeys Grasp for the Moon and was designed specifically for the gallery by Chinese artist Xu Bing.
 The work links 21 laminated wood pieces, each of which spells the word “monkey” in one of a dozen languages.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.